Hale Dam: Overview

 The Hale hydro electric Power Plant utilizes a natural fall of 70 meters.
 It is sited at Hale Township on the Segera–Tanga highway, 6 km from the Tanga – Moshi junction at Segera.

 Water from the neighboring rivers is channeled and dropped 70 meters below the ground surface.
-The power-plant its self is based 76 meters below the surface.
+The power-plant itself is based 76 meters below the surface.
 The underground power station generates power by two vertical units comprising Francis turbines and salient pole generators and has an installed capacity of 21 MW.

-The plant has undergone heavy rehabilitation twice since its inauguration, in 1987 and 2009.
+The plant has undergone major refits twice since its inauguration, in 1987 and 2009.

 The construction of the dam in the 1960s led to the displacement of about 12,000 people.
 However, after the establishment of the dam, with a big supply of water and fish, it attracted a large proportion of migrants from fishing communities.
 This has also led to the establishment of big urban settlements called Nyumba ya Mungu, with an estimated population of about 20,000 people in 2002.
 The growing population led to a lot of water conflicts.